zopefoundation/ExtensionClass/README.rst

 This package provides a metaclass that allows classes implemented in extension modules to be subclassed in Python.
-Unless you need ExtensionClasses for legacy applications (e.g. Zope 2), you probably want to use Python's new-style classes (available since Python 2.2).
+Unless you need ExtensionClasses for legacy applications (e.g. Zope), you probably want to use Python's new-style classes (available since Python 2.2).

 ComputedAttribute